stefanschellin9/stefanschellin9.github.io/README.md

 ## changelog:
 ### v1.0
 ## to do:
+- [x] add a title with a href image
+- [x] add a header bar
+- [x] add a github logo with href to repository
 - [ ] add a navigation bar
 - [ ] add a search bar
 - [ ] style the page